-2.18.
-'Ratio', in relation to section 19 of the Act, means the relationship between the cent amount in the Rand applicable to residential properties and different categories of non-residential properties: Provided that the two relevant cent amounts in the Rand are inclusive of any relief measures that amount to rebates of a general application to all properties within a property category

-2.19.
-"Residential property" means improved property that:-

-- (a) is used predominantly (60% or more) for residential purposes including any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
-Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes. - (b) Is a unit registered in terms of the Sectional Title Act and used predominantly for residential purposes. - (c) Is owned by a share-block company and used solely for residential purposes. - (d) Is a residence used for residential purposes situated on property used for or related to educational purposes. - (e) Retirement schemes and life right schemes used predominantly (60% or more) for residential purposes.

-And specifically exclude hostels, flats, old age homes, guest houses and vacant land irrespective of its zoning or intended use.

-- 2.20.
-"Rural communal settlements" means the residual portion of rural communal land excluding identifiable and rateable entities within the property and excluding State Trust Land and land reform beneficiaries as defined in the Act. - 2.18 "state trust land" means land owned by the state- - (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994).
+- (e) correctional facilities; or - (f) courts of law, but excludes property contemplated in the definition of 'public service infrastructure - 2.18.
+'Ratio', in relation to section 19 of the Act, means the relationship between the cent amount in the Rand applicable to residential properties and different categories of non-residential properties: Provided that the two relevant cent amounts in the Rand are inclusive of any relief measures that amount to rebates of a general application to all properties within a property category - 2.19.
+"Residential property" means improved property that:- - 2.19.1. is used exclusively for human habitation and included in a valuation roll in terms of section 48(2)(b) in respect of which the primary use or permitted use is for residential purposes without derogating from Section 9 of the MPRA. - 2.19.2.
+Residential property includes a property zone "residential" for residential purposes - 2.19.3.
+Residential property does not include: - 2.19.3.1.
+Communes, old age homes, guesthouses, bed and breakfast establishments, any premises for human habitation for which the main or primary purpose is short-term rentals; - 2.19.3.2.
+Property zoned industrial, business, or commercial with a residential component or property zoned residential with an industrial, business or commercial consent use; - 2.19.3.3.
+Any vacant land irrespective of its zoning or intended usage. - 2.20.
+"Business and Commercial Properties" means: - 2.20.1.
+Property used for the activity of buying, selling, or trading commodities o services and includes any office or other accommodation on the same property, the use of which is incidental to such activity. - 2.20.2.
+Property used for the object of acquisition of gain or profit by a natural or juristic person and the revenue which it derived thereby goes to the proprietary members as proprietors of the concern. - 2.21.
+"Rural communal settlements" means the residual portion of rural communal land excluding identifiable and rateable entities within the property and excluding State Trust Land and land reform beneficiaries as defined in the Act. - 2.22. "state trust land" means land owned by the state- - (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994).